harrislapiroff/summeralities/journal/_posts/2013-12-22-starving-children.md

 "Yeah," Julia added, playing along, "How dare you have a birthday without telling everyone."

 Susie is incredibly sweet and thoughtful.
 We were sitting at a restaurant called Wahooz on the Promenade.
 Julia and Susie went to get drinks for the group and Susie slipped off on her own for a bit, unexplained.
+(Later: "I don't like to lie, but if you don't ask me where I'm going...")
 When she returned, she brought two slices of birthday cake for the four of us to split.

 As the afternoon wore on, slipping between serious conversation and goofing off, we finished all but a couple bites of the delicious and sweet cake.
-"Here," Susie said, offering us the cake and smiling mischievously, "There's starving children in Africa."
+"Here," Susie said, offering us the last bites of cake and smiling mischievously, "There's starving children in Africa."